j-sherrick/astro-tutorial/README.md

 ## Project Overview

-This repository houses the code for my website redesign, a solo project developed by yours truly from the ground up, using Astro.
-The project reflects my the current state of my knowledge and dedication to utilizing cutting-edge web technologies, including HTML5, CSS3, JavaScript, and TypeScript, to create a fast, responsive, and visually appealing online presence that not only drives sales but also showcases my technical prowess.
+This repository houses the code for my website redesign, a project developed using Astro.
+The project reflects the current state of my knowledge and dedication to utilizing cutting-edge web technologies, including HTML, CSS, JavaScript, and TypeScript, to create a fast, responsive, and visually appealing online presence that not only drives sales, but also showcases my technical prowess.

 ## Technologies Used